nfmohit/modern-static-html-boilerplate/README.md

 # Modern Static HTML Boilerplate
-#### Good old Static HTML but with modern tooling and Javascript-driven development
+Write the same good-old-boring static HTML projects but with modern tooling and Javascript-driven development